Absolii/Absolii/README.md

 - 👀 I’m interested in recruiting software developers who has excellent knowledge of programming with angular, typescript,
 - 🌱 I’m currently learning what machine vision can help on modern industrial sector
 - 💞️ I’m looking to collaborate on tech talents' individual career development
-- 📫 How to reach me ... email me to sarah.li@csuite.com.cn with you CV/resume, I'll be glad to reply you with the job description
+- 📫 How to reach me ... email to sarah.li@csuite.com.cn with your CV/resume, I'll be glad to discuss the job description with you

 <!---
 Absolii/Absolii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.